postmanlabs/labs-docs/src/pages/docs/postman/collections/commenting-on-collections.md

 2. At the top right, click **Comments**.
    * You'll also see if there are any other comments on the request.
 3. Leave your comment.
-   * To tag your teammates type "@", and choose their name from the list.
+   * To tag your teammates, type "@" and choose their name from the list.
 4. Click **Add comment**.

 ![Comments in app and dashboard](https://assets.postman.com/postman-docs/Comments+gif.gif)

-> If someone tags you in a comment on a private collection that you don’t have access for, Postman sends a notification to you.
-However, you can’t read the comment until the collection or the request is shared with you.
+You'll be notified when you're tagged in a comment.
+If someone tags you in a comment on a collection you don't have access to, you'll have to get access before you can read the comment.

-## Reading comments
+## Read comments on the app and in the dashboard

 You can see comments made by teammates on requests and collections with the Postman app or the [web dashboard](https://app.getpostman.com).